adshares/adshares-docs/dao/index.rst

 - Each voting will last 1024 blocks (about 6 days), starting from the next block where proposal was posted.
 - Each wallet can only vote once in single proposal (first vote counts).
 After that it is not possible to change the vote.
 - Each wallet can only submit one proposal at a time.
-- “Yes”, “No” and “Pass” votes are available option for voting.
+- “In Favor”, “Against” and “Abstain” votes are available option for voting.
 - 1 ADS Coin is equal to 1 Vote (Voting Power).
 - Snapshot of the voting power is taken every 2048 blocks (about 12 days), when staking rewards for current cycle starts to be distributed.
 - User can wait up to 2048 blocks for his voting power to be updated.
 - The minimum quorum is 30% of the total possible voting power.
 - Exchanges wallets and LP contracts will be excluded from quorum.
 List of those wallets will be publicly available in the doc DAO section.
-- Proposal requires a simple majority (50% + 1) to pass (more YES votes than NO).
+- Proposal requires a simple majority (50% + 1) to pass (more “In Favor” votes than “Against”).

 Adshares Improvement Proposal (AIP)
 -----------------------------------

-The proposal procedure is described in general in this governance guide.
-It is a dynamic document that will change and evolve with the help of the DAO community.

 Fundamentally, Adshares DAO is governed by its members.
 Anyone who holds enough ADS can create a proposal.
 As a result, significant changes to Adshares DAO should be approved by the entire community through a process called **"Adshares Improvement Proposal"** (AIP).